 From the northern parking lot, we can take the Elk Head Trail west toward Elk Head.
 The trail is on a nearly level marine terrace.
 The vegetation is alder forest with red elderberry and a few Sitka spruce.

 About 800 feet past the trailhead is a fork to the left.
-Steps descend steeply about 120 vertical feet from the bluff down to College Cove Beach.
-There is a small waterfall where College Cove Creek empties onto College Cove Beach.
-The trail down to College Cove Beach is intermittently closed for reconstruction.
+Steps descend from the bluff down to College Cove.
+There is a small waterfall where College Cove Creek empties onto the beach.

 Continuing west on the Elk Head Trail past the College Cove Trail, we can stop all along the bluff to enjoy views of College Cove, Pewetole Island and Trinidad Head.
 The trail forking to the right is a shortcut to Megwil Point.
 It goes through deeply shaded spruce forest.
 Let's keep left.
 The vegetation opens into coastal scrub as we come to a botanical area on Elk Head.
 There are ocean vista points as the trail turns northwest along the bluff.
 Eventually the trail begins a gentle descent, ending in steps at Megwil Point.